 Because occupations involving physical labor dominate the local economy, Alto is generally considered to be a blue-collar town.
 64.84% of the Alto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Alto is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Alto who work in office and administrative support (13.92%), maintenance occupations (4.58%), and sales jobs (3.48%).

-As is often the case in a small town, Alto doesn't have a public transportation system that people use for their commute.
+Alto is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Alto with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.56% of people over 25 have a bachelor's degree or advanced degree.